Skip to main content

 Octant Vault deposits

 Funders can deposit supported assets into garden vaults.
-Yield accrues and funds garden operations.
+Depositor claim value stays flat by design, while harvested strategy yield is routed to garden operations.

 1. 1